Injured In A Tiredness Or Fatigue Accident At Work – Can I Claim?

 - Reduced productivity

-There are several industries where tiredness and fatigue are a contributing factor to accidents in the workplace.
-These industries are detailed below:
+There are several industries where tiredness and fatigue are contributing factors to accidents in the workplace.
+And if you know how to claim, you could base your claim on any of these sectors.
+These industries are below:

 - Emergency services

 - Transport – this includes truck drivers and company drivers

 All too often, chronic fatigue syndrome can occur when a person has to work badly organised shift rotas and when shifts are longer than they should be.
 If you have to work long hours without enough rest time or the chance to take as many breaks as you should, fatigue soon sets in, which puts you are risk of being injured in a work accident.
 Jobs that entail monotonous routines that are machine-paced or where long hours with heavy workloads are the norm put people at risk of suffering stress and fatigue in the workplace.

 We can assess your claim before offering valuable legal advice on a No Win No Fee basis taking all the financial pressure off the table to get your claim started.

 Certain risk factors can lead to accidents caused by tiredness in the workplace.
 As such, tiredness and fatigue must be carefully and correctly managed like any other work-related hazard.
 Other key fatigue-related risk factors that must be taken into account in a workplace include the following:

 - Higher fatigue-related accidents occur during night shifts, especially when you have to work longer hours without the necessary breaks and at the end of a rota.